eherra/failOverflow/README.md

 Application is running at http://localhost:3000

 ### Production
-Go to projects root folder and run command:
+Go to project's root folder and run command:

 ```
 docker-compose up -d